 The registered nurses assess, plan and review residents' needs, outcomes, and goals with the resident and family/whānau input.
 Care plans viewed demonstrated service integration and were evaluated at least six-monthly.
-Resident files included medical notes by the nurse practitioner and visiting allied health professionals.
+Resident files included medical notes by the general practitioner and visiting allied health professionals.
 Discharge and transfers are coordinated and planned.

 Residents' food preferences and dietary requirements are identified at admission and all meals are cooked on site.
 Food, fluid, and nutritional needs of residents are provided in line with recognised nutritional guidelines and additional requirements/modified needs were being met.
 The service has a current food control plan.
-Nutritious snacks are available in all units 24/7.

 Medication policies reflect legislative requirements and guidelines.
 Registered nurses, enrolled nurses and medication competent caregivers are responsible for administration of medicines.
 They complete annual education and medication competencies.
-The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner/nurse practitioner.
+The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner.